 Structure, dynamics, stability, and function of biological macromolecules.
 Structural biology and molecular mechanisms of intracellular signaling.
 Ubiquitin-mediated signaling pathways.
 Structure and dynamics of multidomain proteins.
 Development and application of new robust theoretical and experimental approaches to protein structure and dynamics, including conformational ensembles, in order to understand their roles in protein stability and function.

 - 1986 Award for the best scientific paper of the year 1985 in Physics, by the Ministry of the Highest and Special Secondary Education of the USSR

 - 2000-2002 Special Grant in the Chemical Sciences from the Camille and Henry Dreyfus Foundation

 - Elected Program co-Chairman of the 10th Chianti Workshop on Magnetic Resonance “Nuclear and Electron Relaxation” (Italy, 2003).

 Co-Organizer of the joint NIH & UMD practical training course “Structure determination of biological macromolecules by solution NMR”, 2008, co-Chairman of the 10th Chianti Workshop on Magnetic Resonance “Nuclear and Electron Relaxation” (2003, Italy) and the 12th Chianti/INSTRUCT Workshop on bioNMR (2012, Italy)

-To date eight undergraduate and eighteen graduate students are coauthors of research publications with Fushman (since 2000).
-Eleven postdoctoral associates; seven students received Ph.D. degrees, and four students received M.S. degrees.
+To date thirteen undergraduate and twenty graduate students are co-authors of research publications with Fushman (since 2000).
+Fourteen postdoctoral associates; sixteen students received Ph.D. degrees, and six students received M.S. degrees.